Answers For NV Energy’s Residential Solar Checklist

-Ultimately the buyer determines which financing options will work best for them.
+It’s important to understand general information about each solar financing option and the pros and cons because the buyer determines which financing options will work best for them.
 However, because leasing solar has less ROI for the customer, Go Solar Group doesn’t offer a leasing program for its systems.

 What’s the installed-cost comparison of leasing versus owning the system?